aganezov/fga/docs/readme.md

 This script allows one to limit gene families to different sets, which might suite for different genome rearrangement analysis scenarios:

-1. Analysis of genomes, that undertook evolutionary scenarios, that contain only genome rearrangement events.
+1. Analysis of genomes, which undertook evolutionary scenarios, that contain only genome rearrangement events.
- Suitable output for this purpose can be achieved by using **``-u``** option, when invoking the filtration script.
+ Suitable output for this purpose can be achieved by using **``-u/--unique``** option, when invoking the filtration script.
-2. Analysis of genomes, that undertook evolutionary scenarios, that contain genome rearrangements, insertions and deletions of unique genomic content. ***Not yet implemented.***
+2. Analysis of genomes, which undertook evolutionary scenarios, that contain genome rearrangements, insertions and deletions of unique genomic content. ***Not yet implemented.***
-3. Analysis of genomes, that undertook evolutionary scenarios, that contain genome rearrangements, insertions, deletions and duplication events. ***Not yet implemented.***
+3. Analysis of genomes, which undertook evolutionary scenarios, that contain genome rearrangements, insertions, deletions and duplication events. ***Not yet implemented.***

+ As one could have seen, from ``-h/--help`` option output, these scenarios are exclusive, thus only one option can be legitimately used at a time.

 [1]:https://github.com/sergey-aganezov-jr/fga/blob/master/src/orth/fga_orth_filter.py

 ## [fga_orth_gnm.py][2]

 This script is designed for creating so called gene-number mapping.
-As one gene family can contain multiple different gene coding sequences in different genomes, all those genes, for the genome rearrangements shall be represented as same instances of homologous gene families.
-Thus each gene family gets a particular value (integer), and then all gene ids, that belong to this gene family would be assigned respective value and output.
+As one gene family can contain multiple different gene ids in different genomes, all those genes ids for the genome rearrangements purposes shall be represented as same instances of respective gene families.
+Thus each gene family gets a particular value (integer), and then all gene ids, that belong to this gene family would be assigned to a respective value.

 #### Usage